tinaponting/wordpress-single-user/README.md

 Added: ai.txt -ggod if you do not want to training ground A!!

+* Updated: 241225 robots.txt, with the Latest Ai
 * Updated: 241210 robots.txt, with the Latest Ai
 * Updated: 241126 robots.txt, with the Latest Ai - not wanted! /new china AI
 * Updated: 241119, updated robots.txt.Added more not wanted Ai!.